PDS-DPO

 The figure compares preferred and dispreferred responses from multimodal models interpreting visual prompts.
 The preferred responses are concise and focused on relevant details, while the dispreferred ones include speculative, redundant, or unclear information.

-Competitive results on both vision-language and hallucination task benchmarks:
+Competitive results on hallucination, general vision-language, and synthetic data scaling benchmarks:

 Citation